UnbihexiumFan/note-player/README.md

 * _Python 3.10_

 ## Controls
-1- add new quarter note
+q- add new quarter note

     Note ID: Specifies which note id to use.
 Can be from 0-25, though rests use the id 256.

-2- add new half note
+h- add new half note

     Note ID: Specifies which note id to use.
 Can be from 0-25, though rests use the id 256.

-3- add new dotted half note
+t- add new dotted half note

     Note ID: Specifies which note id to use.
 Can be from 0-25, though rests use the id 256.

-4- add new whole note
+w- add new whole note

     Note ID: Specifies which note id to use.
 Can be from 0-25, though rests use the id 256.

-5- add new dotted quarter note
+k- add new dotted quarter note

     Note ID: Specifies which note id to use.
 Can be from 0-25, though rests use the id 256.

-6- add new eighth note
+e- add new eighth note

     Note ID: Specifies which note id to use.
 Can be from 0-25, though rests use the id 256.